SaltwaterC/envelope-encryption-tools/README.md

 var cipher = gcm.encrypt({
   key: key,
   iv: iv
-}); // this is a duplex Stream object - input plain text - output cipher stream
+}); // this is a duplex Stream object - input plain text - output ciphertext stream

 // to get the MAC, attach an end event listener cipher.on('end', function() {
-  console.log(cipher.mac); // the MAC is only available after the cipher stream is finished });
+  console.log(cipher.mac); // the MAC is only available after the ciphertext stream is finished });

 // the MAC is automatically appended to the stream - this isn't the default as the decryption isn't a trivial exercise